wlough/C-GLASS/README.md

     processors and/or machines.

 --auto-graph, -G
-    By default, simcore will wait for the user to press the ESC key in the OpenGL graphics window before starting to run the simulation.
+    By default, C-GLASS will wait for the user to press the ESC key in the OpenGL graphics window before starting to run the simulation.
 Providing this flag will cause the simulation to begin immediately without user input.
 Goes great with the -m flag for creating multiple movies without